DanSM-5/EasyTagProject/README.md

 # EasyTagProject
 EasyTag is a room management web application that helps to identify rooms using QR codes.

-Please visit https://easytagproject.azurewebsites.net to see a live version of the site!

 Instructions to run the application locally